 Punctuation, empty and one-word sentences have been removed and each token has been replaced by its lemma.
 Sentences have been randomly shuffled within each corpus.
 Lemmas were not lower-cased, i.e., for German, Latin and Swedish there are lower- as well as upper-case lemmas (see also Particularities below).
 Find gzipped samples of these corpora in the trial data under

 trial_data_public/corpora/.
-The trial corpora have the same format as the ones which will be used in the evaluation phase.
-Note that we will apply additional preprocessing to the evaluation corpora, such as deleting low-frequency words (to be further specified upon release).
+The trial corpora have the same format as the ones used in the evaluation phase.

-The tasks will focus on the following time periods.
+The tasks focus on the following time periods.

-English: We use a cleaned version of the COHA corpus (Davies, 2002).
+English: We use CCOHA (Alatrash et al., 2020), a cleaned version of the COHA corpus (Davies, 2002).
 The corpus has been transformed by replacing ten words with "@" every 200 words.
 We split sentences at these tokens and removed them.